1. Burn a Hot Fire

 4. Burn Small Pieces of Wood

 Much like kindling, small pieces of wood will burn hotter than larger pieces and will limit smoldering.
 When you get the kindling burning, slowly add small pieces of wood.
 Once the fire is burning hot, you can load the stove with three pieces of wood.
 Ensure there is enough space in between each log to allow for air movement \ flow.
 Avoid the use of large, thick pieces, as this will reduce the combustion rate and cause a low temperature fire.
+Size of wood should be 2" to 4".

 5. Supply Enough Combustion Air